mahulchak/svmu/README.md

  ```

   TIP: to avoid listing the reference assembly fasta file in the list, use ".fasta" as the file extension for the reference assembly.

+       Edit the list if you don't want to use certain sequences for SV detection.E.g. you could ignore sequences that are < 50 kb long and hence remove sequence names which correspond to sequences <50kb.

 3. Run scriptmaker to generate duplicate calling scripts for all the component fasta files.

  ```